malatalo/node_foo_lyrics/readme.md

-Lyrics panel for Foobar2000 using Spider Monkey panel
+Lyrics fetcher & lyrics panel for Foobar2000 using Spider Monkey panel

 Modified from the text reader sample